Children’s Health: Home Pools and Swimming Safety

-While public pools and beaches remain mostly closed off to the public during the COVID-19 pandemic, swimming safety still needs to be top-of-mind for families with home pools, or pools at condominium or apartment complexes that have been re-opened to residents.
+With the end of the school year and summer around the corner, safety needs to be top-of-mind for families with home pools, or pools at condominium or apartment complexes.

 Of the more than 3,500 annual accidental drownings (non-boating related) in the U.S., about one in five are children 14 and younger, according to the U.S. Centers for Disease Control and Prevention (CDC).
 “For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries,” the CDC states.

-This year’s Water Safety Splash Day event, sponsored by West Kendall Baptist Hospital and Baptist Children’s Hospital, was cancelled because of the coronavirus pandemic.
+This year’s Water Safety Splash Day event, sponsored by West Kendall Baptist Hospital and Baptist Children’s Hospital, is scheduled for May 21.
 During the event, the group Little Swimmers usually provides basic swim lessons, evaluations, and vital CPR demonstrations.
 The idea for Water Safety Splash Day came from Zulma Berrios, M.D., Chief Medical Officer of West Kendall Baptist Hospital, after a tragic loss in her family involving a young drowning victim.

-In South Florida, near-drowning or drowning – so called submersion injuries – can happen year-round, but incidents increase in summer, according to Fernando Mendoza, M.D., Medical Director, Children’s Emergency Center at Baptist Children’s Hospital, and Associate Medical Director of Emergency Services for West Kendall Baptist Hospital.
+In South Florida, near-drowning or drowning – so called submersion injuries – can happen year-round, but incidents increase in summer, said Dr. Mendoza.

 “Both young children and teens are vulnerable to water accidents,” Dr. Mendoza said.
 “Even teens who are experienced swimmers are at risk because they underestimate the dangers associated with water activities.
 Jumping from a high point into water, rough play in the water or pounding surf can cause injuries and drowning among these youths.”